jfaccioni/clovars/README.md

 CloVarS can be executed in the following modes:
 - `run` - run a simulation with the given settings;
 - `view` - visualize the results of a previous simulation run (figures, images, videos);
-- `analyse` - run analytical tools on the result of a previous simulation run.
+- `analyse` - run analytical tools on the result of a previous simulation run;
+- `fit` - fut experimental data to a variety of curves.

 You also need to provide the necessary **settings files** as command-line arguments.